The Iron Dome, explained and visualized | KRDO

 During times of war, the cost to operate Iron Dome can rise quickly.
 Each missile costs around $40,000, so intercepting thousands of incoming rockets adds up.

-The US government has spent over $1.5 billion on the Iron Dome program, and research related to it as well.
+The US government has spent over $2.9 billion on the Iron Dome program, according to the Congressional Research Service.
 A US official told CNN that Israel will likely request additional interceptors in addition to other military assistance from Washington in the aftermath of Saturday’s attack.

 The-CNN-Wire